The Labor Force Participation Rate, Explained

-NOTES: This chart from economic database FRED shows that the labor force participation rate had declined from peaks of about 67% in the late 1990s, and dropped during the COVID-19 pandemic.
+NOTES: This chart from economic database FRED shows that the labor force participation rate declined from peaks of about 67% in the late 1990s and early 2000s.

 Demographics can help explain the general decline in the LFP rate since the early 2000s, according to an October 2016 Regional Economist article.
-The authors are Paulina Restrepo-Echavarria, a senior economist at the St. Louis Fed, and Maria Arias, then a senior research associate and now a data engineer with economic database FRED.
+The authors are Paulina Restrepo-Echavarria, a senior economist at the St. Louis Fed, and Maria Arias, then a senior research associate and now a software engineering manager at the Bank.

 The researchers looked at how the composition of the labor force has changed over the past few decades and how those changes affect the LFP rate.
 They discussed demographic trends that have put downward pressure on the LFP rate starting in the early 2000s, including:

 The state of the economy can also affect the LFP rate.
-For instance, the pandemic initially caused it to decline.
-In February 2020, the LFP rate was 63.4%.
-By April, it had dropped to 60.2%, and rose after that, reaching 61.5% in June.
+For instance, the COVID-19 pandemic initially caused it to decline.
+In February 2020, the LFP rate was 63.3%.
+By April that year, it had dropped to 60.1%, and rose after that.

 In the few years prior to the pandemic, however, the overall labor force participation rate had been increasing.
 The U.S. was experiencing strong labor market conditions during that period, as discussed in the Federal Reserve’s Monetary Policy Report from February 2020.
-(The unemployment rate also hit lows not seen in 50 years.)
+(During the pandemic, the unemployment rate also hit lows not seen in 50 years.)